Are Language Models Sensitive to Morally Irrelevant Distractors?: Discussion

 \subsection{Towards Contextual AI Alignment}

-Our findings also have important practical implications for AI evaluation and alignment.
-Beyond uncovering a novel form of cognitive moral bias in LLMs, our finding that negative distractors induce the greatest shift in the moral judgements of LLMs also corroborates \citet{kopru2025expressionleakage}, who find that negative sentiments induce the greatest ``expression leakage'' in models. \textbf{The practical upshot of these findings is that we should not treat LLMs as universal moral reasoners, but rather as context-responsive tools whose outputs can be steered (intentionally or unintentionally) by emotion, affect, and incidental situational cues.} A fruitful direction for subsequent AI alignment work may be to continue drawing insights from human moral psychology to investigate LLMs for other human moral biases and develop more sophisticated cognitive models of LLM moral decisionmaking.
+Our findings have important practical implications for AI evaluation and alignment.
+Beyond uncovering a novel form of cognitive bias in LLMs, our finding that negative distractors induce the greatest shift in the moral judgements of LLMs corroborates \citet{kopru2025expressionleakage}, who find that negative sentiments induce the greatest ``expression leakage'' in models. \textbf{The practical upshot of these findings is that we should not treat LLMs as universal moral reasoners, but rather as context-responsive tools whose outputs can be steered by emotion, affect, and incidental situational cues.} A promising direction for subsequent AI alignment work may therefore be to continue drawing insights from human moral psychology to probe LLMs for other human moral biases and develop more sophisticated cognitive models of LLM moral decisionmaking.
+To this end, recent work from \citet{sofroniew2026emotionconcepts} suggests the existence of representations in LLMs that tend to activate in situations associated within a given emotion.
+Mirroring our findings, they find that representations related to emotions like desperation may drive models to take unethical actions.

-To respond to the situationist moral biases uncovered in this paper, we envision 2 possible approaches.
-One approach is to mitigate their effects through careful design of human-AI interaction and increased training coverage.
-Applications of LLMs in sensitive settings should, whenever possible, limit morally irrelevant affective context, such as by separating fact-gathering from decision stages and truncating prompts to the core facts of the case.
-Safety prompts and guardrails should be stress-tested under systematically varied distractors, especially negative ones, to verify that alignment constraints hold.